The Ultimate Low-Code Development Platform Guide

 To create screens, a data model is required.
 This can be comfortably created in a visual editor.
 The data types, domains, relations, keys, etc. can be specified here.
 In many tools, this feels like well-known data modeling tools that can only be used by software developers.

 Optionally, excel sheets can also be imported.
-The data model is derived based on the structure of the excel and the data is imported.
+The data model is derived from the structure of the excel file and the data is imported.

 Alternatively, existing data models from different database manufacturers can be used.
 Depending on the tool, the metadata of the database – such as data types, foreign keys for master data, foreign keys of master table details – can be used to generate the matching UI elements in a template.

-After a data model has been created, the first mask can already be formed.
+After a data model has been created, the first screen can already be built.
 Different templates are available to easily create a list view or a detailed view.
-Depending on the tool, there are a variety of possibilities such as typical lightweight web or mobile list views or powerful, editable tables for management systems.
-Depending on the tool, these templates can be flexibly changed or defined in order to develop even large complex applications with little effort.
+Depending on the tool, there are a variety of possibilities, such as typical lightweight web or mobile list views or powerful, editable tables for management systems.
+Depending on the tool, these templates can be flexibly changed or defined in order to develop even large, complex applications with little effort.

 Of course, all created screens can also be changed with a visual GUI designer or created from scratch.
-The UI elements can be dragged and dropped into the mask.
-Data bound elements can also simply be dragged into the mask or being linked to the data model.
-The UI elements can be adjusted via innumerable textual or graphical property editors.
+The UI elements can be dragged and dropped into the screen.
+Data bound elements can also simply be dragged into the screen or being linked to the data model.
+The UI elements can be adjusted via various textual or graphical property editors.
 Depending on the tool, a wide range of layouts can be selected to position the elements.
-Some tools are very flexible and powerful in this area, especially the web variants offer less options here.
-Still, some of the local tools are, due to their level of complexity, only to use for citizen developers with intensive training.
+Some tools are very flexible and powerful in this area, while especially the web variants offer fewer options here.
+Nevertheless, due to their level of complexity, some of the tools should only be used by citizen developers with intensive training.

 Business Logic/Workflow Editor

-With low code platforms, business logic can also be created visually.
+With low-code platforms, business logic can also be created visually.
 There is the well-known solution of workflow tools, where the logic is assembled by flowcharts.
-This makes the implementation of simple logics or the integration of REST services easy.
-However, complex logics, in practice, are not as easy and clear to implement.
-In any case, citizen developers can do very few things on their own and professional developers are needed.
-For business logic though, there are more creative approaches, such as a drag and drop editor to insert predefined functions – visually – into the source code.
+This makes the implementation of simple logic or the integration of REST services easy.
+However, complex logic, in practice, is not as easy to implement.
+In most cases, citizen developers can do very few things on their own and professional developers are needed.
+For business logic though, there are more creative approaches, such as a drag-and-drop editor to insert predefined functions – visually – into the source code.

-The created masks can be deployed and started in one click.
-With the web-based low code platforms, the developed application runs in a few seconds in the browser.
-In the case of locally installed variants, the changes usually have to be transferred to the server, the source code generated, the application formed and deployed into the cloud.
+The created screens can be deployed and started in one click.
+With the web-based, low-code platforms, the developed application runs in a few seconds in the browser.
+In the case of locally installed variants, the changes usually have to be transferred to the server, the source code generated, the application formed, and deployed into the cloud.
 This usually takes several minutes.
 For some of these local tools, live previews are offered or the entire deployment process can be carried out locally in just a few seconds.

-Many manufacturers already offer a great deal on life cycle management – such as version management and ticket management and agile or scrum tools.
-With almost all providers, the created applications can also be installed right in the in-house cloud and/or at selected cloud providers.
-Mostly against appropriate extra charge also in the customer-owned infrastructure.
+Many manufacturers already offer a great deal on lifecycle management – such as version management and ticket management, as well as agile or scrum tools.
+With almost all providers the created applications can also be installed right in the in-house cloud and/or at selected cloud providers.

 5 Myths About Low Code